TMS9900: Implementation

 The processor can be paused with the address bus tri-stated for external direct memory access (DMA).

-Memory accesses are always 16 bits wide, with the CPU automatically performing read-before-write operations for byte-wide accesses.
+Memory accesses are always 16 bits wide, with the CPU automatically performing read-before-write operations for instructions with byte-wide accesses.

-The hardware interrupt system supports a 4-bit interrupt priority input, which needed to be higher than the priority level stored in the status register (bits 12−15) in order for the interrupt request to be served.
+The hardware interrupt system supports a 4-bit interrupt priority input, which needed to be higher than the priority level stored in the status register (bits 12–15) in order for the interrupt request to be served.
 In addition, the /LOAD input provides a non-maskable interrupt facility with a dedicated vector.

-The TMS9900 CPU also contains a 16-bit shift register ("CRU") designed for interfacing with external shift registers, with dedicated instructions supporting access to fields of 1−16 bit width out of a total of 4096 addressable bits.
+The TMS9900 CPU also contains a 16-bit shift register ("CRU") designed for interfacing with external shift registers, with dedicated instructions supporting access to fields of between 1 and 16 bits width out of a total of 4,096 addressable bits.

 Parallel peripherals can be attached in memory-mapped fashion to the regular address and data bus.